cradlerobotics/job-requests/README.md

 ## Submitting a Job Request
 - Click on the "Issues" tab in the repository's navigation bar.
 - Once you are in the "Issues" section, click on the green "New Issue" button located on the right side.
-- Fill in the issue details
+- Fill in the issue details (Please provide all the deatails such as requirements, dates, location).
 - Assign the label on the right side based on the type of request.
 - Submit the issue